Aliases for ANXA7 Gene

 GeneCards Summary for ANXA7 Gene

 ANXA7 (Annexin A7) is a Protein Coding gene.
 Diseases associated with ANXA7 include Hereditary Spherocytosis and Spinocerebellar Ataxia, Autosomal Recessive 20.
-Among its related pathways are Ca, cAMP and Lipid Signaling and Cytoskeletal Signaling.
+Among its related pathways are Cytoskeletal Signaling and Pathways of neurodegeneration - multiple diseases.
 Gene Ontology (GO) annotations related to this gene include integrin binding.
 An important paralog of this gene is ANXA11.

 UniProtKB/Swiss-Prot Summary for ANXA7 Gene

 Calcium/phospholipid-binding protein which promotes membrane fusion and is involved in exocytosis.